xmos/lib_sw_pll/doc/rst/sw_pll.rst

 The Software PLL PFD detects frequency by counting clocks over a specific time period.
 The clock counted is the output from the PLL and the time period over which the count happens is a multiple of the input reference clock.
-This way the frequency difference between the input and output clock can be directly ascertained by comparing the read count increment with the expected count increment for the nominal case where the input and output are locked.
+This way the frequency difference between the input and output clock can be directly measured by comparing the read count increment with the expected count increment for the nominal case where the input and output are locked.

-The PFD cannot directly measure phase, however, by taking the time integral of the frequency we can derive the phase which can be done in the PI controller.
+The PFD cannot directly measure phase, however, by taking the time integral of the frequency we can derive the phase which can be done by the PI controller.

 The PFD uses three chip resources:

 - A one bit port to capture the PLL output clock (always Port 1D on Tile[1] of xcore-ai)
 - A clock block to turn the captured PLL output clock into a signal which can be distributed across the xcore tile
-- An unconnected dummy input port (eg. Port 32A) clocked from the clock block.
-The in-built counter of this port can then be read and allows a direct count of the PLL output clock.
+- An input port (either one already in use or an unconnected dummy port such as Port 32A) clocked from the above clock block.
+The in-built counter of this port can then be read and provides a count of the PLL output clock.

-A diagram of the resource setup is shown in the `Simple Usage Example Resource Setup`_ section.
+Two diagrams showing practical xcore resource setups are shown in the `Example Applictaion Resource Setup`_ section.

-The port timers are 16 bits and so the PFD accounts for wrapping because the overflow period at, for example, 24.576 MHz is 2.67 milliseconds and a typical control period is in the order 10 milliseconds.
+The port timers are 16 bits and so the PFD must account for wrapping because the overflow period at, for example, 24.576 MHz is 2.67 milliseconds and a typical control period is in the order 10 milliseconds.

 There may be cases where the port timer sampling time cannot be guaranteed to be fully isochronous, such as when a significant number of